AIMultipleAIMultiple

 Solution

-Jumio implemented an integrated procure-to-pay finance automation solution, which automated PO and invoice processing, self-service supplier onboarding, and improved month-end reconciliation.
+Jumio implemented an integrated procure-to-pay finance automation solution.
+This system automated PO and invoice processing, allowed for self-service supplier onboarding, and improved month-end reconciliation.

 Lessons learned

-Automation of procurement and accounts payable processes significantly reduced workload, improved efficiency by eliminating manual tasks, accelerated financial reconciliation, and ensured seamless integration with their ERP system.
+Automating procurement and accounts payable processes massively cut down on workload, boosted efficiency by eliminating manual tasks, sped up financial reconciliation, and guaranteed smooth integration with their ERP system.

 Problem